-Teens are more likely than ever before, to suffer from eating disorders.
+Teen girls are more likely than ever to suffer from an eating disorder.
 A new study states that 10 out of 100 young women now suffer from some sort of an eating disorder.
-Over eating related to tension and poor dietary habits associated with fast fatty foods have propelled eating disorders to over 10% of the young adults effected.
-Two diagnosable psychiatric conditions, Bulimia and Anorexia Nervosa, are on the increase in teenage girls and young women,.
-Often times, these disorders are hereditary.
-Eating disorders effect teenage boys at a much lesser rate.
+Over-eating related to tension and poor dietary habits associated with fast fatty foods have propelled eating disorders to over 10% of the young adults affected.
+Two diagnosable psychiatric conditions, Bulimia, and Anorexia Nervosa are on the increase in teenage girls and young women.
+Often, these disorders are hereditary.
+Eating disorders affect teenage boys at a much lesser rate.

-Eating disorders can be a deep rooted problem that are usually a result of a few factors.
+Eating disorders can be a deep-rooted problem that is usually a result of several factors.
+These factors can contribute to the causes of eating disorders in adolescents, including genetics, unhealthy dieting techniques, or hormonal changes – especially in girls.
+Adolescents who have experienced abuse are also more likely to suffer from eating disorders.
+Abuse may include physical, emotional, or sexual abuse.
 These factors can contribute to the desire for a drastic change resulting in bulimia, and anorexia in adolescent girls.

-Social and other media sources— The american media and the culture that they create, has an obsession with thin people.
-This includes television, magazines, movies, Facebook and other social media; all of which portrays to our children, their views on how popular you can be if you are thin and beautiful.
-These influences, no matter how subtle, can give a young girl image issues and lead to depression and anxiety.
+Social and other media sources— The American media and the culture that they create have an obsession with thin people.
+This includes television, magazines, movies, Facebook, and other social media; all of which portray to our children, their views on how popular you can be if you are thin and beautiful.
+No matter how subtle, these influences can give a young girl image issues and lead to depression and anxiety.

 Trauma—- Trauma can be a result of a single event happening or repeated events that can take place over years.
 The Death of a loved one, emotional problems, physical abuse, mental abuse, divorce, and sexual violation, can contribute to eating disorders.

 Bullying— This has become more prevalent with the onset of social media and has become increasingly brutal.
-Instagram and Facebook have perpetuated bullying to a problem that inflicts emotional pain on our sons and daughters, resulting in body dissatisfaction.
-A young girl can be very susceptible to body shaming leading them to dissatisfaction, depression, and lowering their self esteem.
+Instagram and Facebook have perpetuated bullying into a problem that inflicts emotional pain on our sons and daughters, resulting in body dissatisfaction.
+A young girl can be very susceptible to body shaming leading them to dissatisfaction, depression, and lowering their self-esteem.
 Eating disorders thrive under these types of psychiatric conditions.

-Being perfect or perceived perfectionism—- Teenage girls can be lead to believe that to be perfect they must be thin and the thinner the better.
+Being perfect or perceived perfectionism—- Teenage girls can be led to believe that to be perfect they must be thin and the thinner the better.
 Our media has portrayed perfection as intelligent, thin, and athletic.
-Many teenage kids, especially girl,s can take this to the extreme, leading them to develop an eating disorder.
+Many teenage kids, especially girls,s can take this to the extreme, leading them to develop an eating disorder.

 Treatment for Eating Disorders